Revive-dontwanttocode/Revive-dontwanttocode.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there👋.
-I'm Zhixi Chen.
+I'm Zhixi Chen (Sometimes I choose Chih-hsi Chen), you can just call me Humphrey.
 Currently, I am a MSc (Data Science) student in the <a href='https://www.ntu.edu.sg/computing'> College of Computing and Data Science (CCDS) </a> at <a href="https://www.ntu.edu.sg/"> Nanyang Technological University </a>, Singapore.
+I am now conducting a master research project under the supervision with <a href="https://zhangynnancy.github.io/"> Yinan Zhang </a> and <a href="https://personal.ntu.edu.sg/zqshen/"> Zhiqi Shen</a>.

 My research interest includes neural machine translation and computer vision.